Murder of Dee Dee Blanchard: Television

-On August 13, 2017, the Sony Entertainment Television series CID aired an episode titled "Death on Social Media" based on the case.
-It changed the setting to India.
-According to Sony, the characters Aria and Aanchal were based on Gypsy and her mother Dee Dee Blanchard, respectively.
+On August 13, 2017, the Sony Entertainment Television series CID aired an episode titled "Death on Social Media", based on the case and relocated to India.
+According to Sony, the characters Aria and Aanchal were based on Gypsy and her mother, Dee Dee Blanchard, respectively.

-On November 21, 2017, the CBS network talk show Dr. Phil, episode "Mother Knows Best: A Story of Munchausen by Proxy and Murder", featured interviews with Gypsy, her father Rod Blanchard and stepmother.
+On November 21, 2017, the CBS Television Distribution talk show Dr. Phil, aired the episode "Mother Knows Best: A Story of Munchausen by Proxy and Murder", featuring interviews with Gypsy, her father Rod Blanchard, and her stepmother.

 On January 5, 2018, The American Broadcasting Company (ABC) news and information series Good Morning America aired an exclusive in-prison interview with Gypsy, in a segment entitled "Mother of All Murders".

 That same day; the ABC network news magazine series 20/20 episode "The Story of Gypsy Blanchard".
 It consisted of Gypsy's first network interview from prison as well as an interview with Godejohn.

 On January 29, 2018, the Investigation Discovery channel series James Patterson's Murder is Forever episode "Mother of All Murders" aired.

 On November 6, 2018, Investigation Discovery aired a two-hour documentary titled Gypsy's Revenge.
 Gypsy was interviewed while incarcerated.
 During the interview, she describes her relationship with Dee Dee.
 Rod, various relatives, friends, public officials and Godejohn are all interviewed.

 On January 26, 2019, Love You to Death aired on Lifetime, dramatizing the case as "inspired by true events".
 Marcia Gay Harden starred as Dee Dee, Emily Skeggs as Gypsy, Brennan Keel Cook starred as Nick, and Tate Donovan starred as Rod.
 Skeggs had to wear a bald cap for most of the scenes where her character was hairless. "[W]hen I think about it, every teenager wants to murder their parents at some point," Harden told TV Insider.